BenjaminKim/dokanx/README.md

 WIN7BASE=C:\WinDDK\7600.16385.1
 ```

+Even if you don't have Visual Studio, you can also build `dokanx` from WDK toolkit.
 WDK 8.x are not supported yet.
 But this doesn't mean dokan can't run on Windows 8 or later.

 ## Improved